HK tycoon Jimmy Lai arrested under security law, bearing out 'worst fears'

 Mainland-born Lai, who was smuggled into Hong Kong on a fishing boat when he was a penniless 12-year-old, has been one of the most prominent democracy activists in the Chinese-ruled city and an ardent critic of Beijing.
 His arrest comes amid Beijing's crackdown against pro-democracy opposition in the city and further stokes concerns about media and other freedoms promised to the former British colony when it returned to China in 1997.
 China imposed the sweeping new security law on Hong Kong on June 30, drawing condemnation from Western countries.

-The arrest "bears out the worst fears that Hong Kong's National Security Law would be used to suppress critical pro-democracy opinion and restrict press freedom", said Steven Butler, the Committee to Protect Journalists' Asia program coordinator.
-Ryan Law, the chief editor of Apple Daily, a staunch anti-government and pro-democracy tabloid that also does investigative work, told Reuters the paper would not intimidate.
+The arrest "bears out the worst fears that Hong Kong's National Security Law would be used to suppress critical pro-democracy opinion and restrict press freedom", said Steven Butler, the Committee to Protect Journalists' Asia programme coordinator.
+Ryan Law, chief editor of Apple Daily, a staunch anti-government tabloid that also does investigative work, told Reuters the paper would not be intimidated.

+Beijing said it supported Lai's arrest.
+A spokesman for China's Hong Kong and Macau Affairs Office told the official Xinhua news agency Lai was a representative of people who were "anti-China, anti-Hong Kong," and that he planned and instigated "illegal" protests, funded pro-independence forces and used his media group to spread rumours.

 Lai, 71, had been a frequent visitor to Washington, where he has met officials, including Secretary of State Mike Pompeo, to rally support for Hong Kong democracy, prompting Beijing to label him a "traitor".
-Hong Kong police said they had arrested "at least" nine men, aged between 23 and 72, without naming them, adding that further arrests were possible.
+Hong Kong police said they had arrested nine men and one woman, aged between 23 and 72, without naming them, adding that further arrests were possible.

-Suspected offenses included "collusion with a foreign country/external elements to endanger national security, conspiracy to defraud" and others, the police said.
-Apple Daily, which posted on its Facebook page a Livestream of police officers roaming through its newsroom and rifling through files, reported that Lai had been taken from his home early on Monday.
+Suspected offences included "collusion with a foreign country/external elements to endanger national security, conspiracy to defraud" and others, the police said.
+Apple Daily posted on its Facebook page a livestream of police officers roaming through its newsroom and rifling through files, and asking staff for identity documents.

 Apple Daily executive Chan Pui-man said the newspaper will be published on Tuesday.
 "Even if Apple Daily publish a pile of blank paper tomorrow, we would go and buy a copy," prominent young activist Joshua Wong said on Twitter.

-Before Monday, 15 people, including teenagers, had been arrested under the new law, which has seen activists disbanding their organizations or fleeing the city.
+Before Monday, 15 people, including teenagers, had been arrested under the new law.
 The United States on Friday imposed sanctions on Hong Kong leader Carrie Lam and other officials, drawing mockery and condemnation from Beijing.

-The arrest reflects that Hong Kong "wasn't intimidated" by sanctions, Global Times editor Hu Xijin said in a tweet.
+The arrest shows Hong Kong "wasn't intimidated" by sanctions, Global Times editor Hu Xijin said in a tweet.
 Global Times is published by China's official Communist Party newspaper People's Daily.
-(Additional reporting by Jessie Pang, Yanni Chow, Carol Mang, Noah Sin, Donny Kwok, Clare Jim and Marius Zaharia in Hong Kong and Yimou Lee in Taipei; Writing by Marius Zaharia; Editing by Gerry Doyle and Raju Gopalakrishnan)

 ALSO READ